knquintana/react-tic-tac-toe/README.md

 # Tic-Tac-Toe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Based on the following tutorial: [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html#before-we-start-the-tutorial).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is based on the following tutorial: [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html#before-we-start-the-tutorial).

 A tic-tac-toe game that: